 Daniel Thornton at the Institute for Government highlights some of the challenges for digital government, with its complex objectives and legacies

-The model of a start-up, which can develop new processes that use digital technology from scratch, looks attractive, but is rarely relevant to government.
-This is partly because government is often trying to do things that have complex objectives, but also because government has legacies and obligations that are not relevant to the private sector.
+The model of a start-up, which can develop new processes that use digital technology from scratch, looks attractive but is rarely relevant to government.
+This is partly because the government is often trying to do things that have complex objectives, but also because the government has legacies and obligations that are not relevant to the private sector.

 There are six challenges for digital government:

-3. Government needs to update its technology.
+3. The government needs to update its technology.
 Some of the public sector’s main services – such as pensions – run on systems going back to the 1980s.
 These are slow, inflexible and insecure.
 These systems will need to be updated if the full benefits are to be realised.

-5. Government needs to continue to build centres of expertise outside London, and to develop specialist terms and conditions to recruit digital staff.
+5. The government needs to continue to build centres of expertise outside London, and to develop specialist terms and conditions to recruit digital staff.
 Recruiting and retaining staff with the skills needed to manage digital transformation is hard, particularly around London.